-Administrative Regulations Regarding Alcohol, Alcohol Innovations, Tobacco, Tobacco Innovations, Vaping Products, and Other Drug Use by Students in Extra/Co- Curricular Activities
+Administrative Regulations Regarding Alcohol, Alcohol Innovations, Tobacco, Tobacco Innovations, and Other Drug Use by Students in Extra/Co- Curricular Activities violated Board Policy or committed an act prohibited by state or federal law.
+An appeal process will be available to all students under the District's "Uniform Complaint Policy".
+(Board Policy 1085)

-Students participating in school-sponsored activities assume a responsibility to fellow students, the district, and the community to be law-abiding citizens.
+Students participating in school sponsored activities assume a responsibility to fellow students, the district, and the community to be law-abiding citizens.

-The administration shall place limits, up to and including restricting a student from participating in school sponsored activities or being awarded school honors, if a student is found by school officials to have violated Board Policy or committed an act prohibited by state or federal law.
-An appeal process will be available to all students under the District's "Uniform Grievance Policy".
-(See: Board Policy 1085 Uniform Grievance Policy)
+The administration shall place limits, up to and including restricting a student from participating in school sponsored activities or being awarded school honors, if a student is found by school officials to have